simransaini1999/Lumi-Monitor/README.md

 Welcome to the build instructions of the TSL2561 Lumnosity sensor.
 In these instructions we will be using a broadcom development platform aka Raspberry Pi and will need a case  at the end to put all the components in.

 # Schedule
+This project should be able to be finished over the weekend considering that you have all the materials ready to connect.
 ![](Images/schedule.JPG)

 # Budget